minetest-mods/i3/API.md

 ---

-### Item compression
+### Item list compression

-`i3` is capable of reducing the item list size by compressing a group of items.
+`i3` can reduce the item list size by compressing a group of items.

 #### `i3.compress(item, def)`